Iran nuclear deal

-The Joint Comprehensive Plan of Action (JCPOA; برنامه جامع اقدام مشترک (برجام, BARJAM)), also known as the Iran nuclear deal or Iran deal, was an agreement to limit the Iranian nuclear program in return for sanctions relief and other provisions.
-The agreement was finalized in Vienna on 14 July 2015, between Iran and the P5+1 (the five permanent members of the United Nations Security Council (UNSC)—China, France, Russia, the U.K., U.S.—plus Germany) (Note: The P5+1 are also sometimes referred to as the "E3+3", for the "EU three" countries (France, the UK, and Germany) plus the three non-EU countries (the U.S., Russia, and China).
+The Joint Comprehensive Plan of Action (JCPOA; برنامه جامع اقدام مشترک (برجام, BARJAM)), more commonly known as the Iran nuclear deal or Iran deal, was an agreement to limit the Iranian nuclear program in return for sanctions relief and other provisions.
+The agreement was finalized in Vienna on 14 July 2015, between Iran and the P5+1 (the five permanent members of the United Nations Security Council (UNSC)—China, France, Russia, the United Kingdom, and the United States—plus Federal Republic of Germany) (Note: The P5+1 are also sometimes referred to as the "E3+3", for the "EU three" countries (France, the UK, and Germany) plus the three non-EU countries (the U.S., Russia, and China).
 The terms are interchangeable; this article uses the "P5+1" phrase.) together with the European Union.

 Formal negotiations began with the adoption of the Joint Plan of Action, an interim agreement signed between Iran and the P5+1 countries in November 2013.
-Iran and the P5+1 countries engaged in negotiations for the following 20 months and, in April 2015, agreed on an Iran nuclear deal framework, which later led to JCPOA, along with a Roadmap Agreement between Iran and the International Atomic Energy Agency (IAEA).
+Iran and the P5+1 countries engaged in negotiations for the following 20 months and, in April 2015, agreed on a framework, which later led to JCPOA, along with a Roadmap Agreement between Iran and the International Atomic Energy Agency (IAEA).

 Under the JCPOA, Iran agreed to constrain its nuclear program by limiting fuel cycle activities that could lead to the production of weapons-grade uranium or plutonium.
 The JCPOA restricted the number and type of centrifuges in operation, the level of uranium enrichment, and the size of Iran's enriched uranium stockpile.
 Key facilities at Fordow, Natanz and Arak were repurposed for civilian uses such as medical and industrial research.
 Iran agreed to accept more intrusive IAEA monitoring measures of its fuel-cycle related activities.
 In exchange for complying with these restrictions, Iran received relief from nuclear-related sanctions imposed by the United Nations, the EU, and the United States, but many U.S. sanctions unrelated to the nuclear issue—targeting Iran's missile program, support for militant groups, and human rights record—remained in place, limiting the economic effect of sanctions relief.
 The agreement also set a timetable to lift the UN arms embargo, contingent on Iran's continued compliance with civilian nuclear commitments.

 The agreement took effect on 20 January 2016.
-It was criticized and opposed by Israel, Saudi Arabia, Iranian principlists, and some in the United States.
+It was criticized and opposed by Israel, Saudi Arabia, Iranian principlists, and the Republican Party in the United States.

 The United States withdrew from the pact in 2018, imposing sanctions under its maximum pressure campaign.
+In a symbolic response, members of Iran's Islamic Consultative Assembly burned the text of JCPOA in the Assembly.
 The sanctions applied to all countries and companies doing business with Iran and cut it off from the international financial system, rendering the nuclear deal's economic provisions null.
-On 18 October 2025, in the aftermath of the June 2025 Iran–Israel war, Iran officially announced the termination of the agreement after 10 years.
+On 18 October 2025, in the aftermath of the Twelve-Day War, Iran officially announced the termination of the agreement after 10 years.